 - 1. In the Google Admin console, go to Device Management > Network > Certificates (root certificate) (crt certificate). - 2.
-Add the root certificate. - 3.
-Select the Use this certificate as an HTTPS certificate authority checkbox.
+Add the root certificate.

-Do not forget to select the Use this certificate as an HTTPS certificate authority checkbox.
+3. Select the Use this certificate as an HTTPS certificate authority checkbox.

 Disabling access to Chrome developer tools

 It is recommended to disable access to Chrome developer tools.
 This blocks users from disabling the FortiClient Web Filter extension.